ShikharJ/lanyon/_posts/2019-10-25-Literature-Recommendation-Discrete-Mathematics-And-Its-Applications-by-Kenneth-Rosen.md

 ### Chapter 9

 ### Chapter 10

 ### Chapter 11

 ### Chapter 12

 ### Chapter 13

-In conclusion, I would like to say that if you are in a time-crunch, and wish to read this book in the fastest way possible, I'd recommend reading through the highlighted theorems and working your way through the starred problems at the very least.
+In conclusion, I would like to say that if you are in a time-crunch, and wish to read this book in the fastest way possible, I'd recommend reading through the highlighted theorems and working your way through the starred **( * )** problems at the very least.
 Be cautious though, these are some pretty neat problems and might come off as too challenging to you, depending on your maturity in proof-based mathematics and problem solving.
+However, each of these is a must try problem, in order to master the material.

 **Do Androids Dream Of Eclectic Memes?**